Election Results: Here's Who is Ahead in Races for San Diego City Council Districts 2, 4, 6 and 8

 District 4 | Monica Montgomery Steppe vs. Gloria Evangelista

 Monica Montgomery Steppe opened with a sizable lead over Gloria Evangelista in the race for San Diego City Council District 4.
-On Tuesday night, early results showed Montgomery Steppe (68%) in front of Evangelista (32%) by more than 4,300 votes.
+On Friday night, results showed Montgomery Steppe (67%) in front of Evangelista (32%) by more than 5,500 votes.

 Montgomery Steppe has held the District 4 seat since 2018 when she beat out then-incumbent Myrtle Cole.